SynthSy/ranger-guide-ruby/overview.md

 layout: default
 title: Overview
 ---

 <hr>
 <div class="row">
   <div class="col-sm-12">
     <section>
     <h3 class="title">Overview</h3>
         <p>Rangers are the middle-ranged specialist attackers.
 They can deal impressive single target damage on foes by focusing on their weak spots,
             and provide covering fire by clearing trash mobs with explosives.
-Their biggest asset, <a href="#" class="tooltip-link" data-toggle="tooltip" title="{{ site.data.glossary.weakbullet }}">Weak Bullet</a>, provides a massive damage enhancement that can quickly destroy bosses, if aimed right.
+Their biggest asset, <a href="#" class="tooltip-link" data-toggle="tooltip" title="{{ site.data.glossary.weakbullet.description }} Multiplier: {{ site.data.glossary.weakbullet.value }}x">Weak Bullet</a>, provides a massive damage enhancement that can quickly destroy bosses, if aimed right.
                                     If you spot something that is incorrect, send a Pull Request.
 If you don't know what that is, then I guess it's not being corrected now isn't it?</p>